rHermes/adventofcode/README.md

 Second time I've placed on the leaderboard, but my best ranking so far!
 55 on part one and 41 on part two!

+#### 5

+I actually managed to place on the leaderboard here for part one!
+Number 49!
+I got a bit slow on the second part, so I ended up getting 107 rank there.

 ### 2020

 The first year I placed, just on a single task, and also the first year I had